RyEggGit/Networking-Labs/README.md

 *Build a simulator for an M/M/1/K queue and briefly explain how you implemented packet dropping.
 Explain in words how you computed P<sub>LOSS</sub>.
 Do not show code.*

-Since I store the events in a priority queue and pop the most recents events repeadetly, all I need to do is increment the queue when a arrival event happens and decrement it when a deperature event occurs.
-Now that we know the queue length, all the simulator has to do, is during an arrival, if the queu length is larger the buffer size, drop the packet and incrementthe count.
-To then calculate P<sub>LOSS</sub> all we need to do is diviede this drop countter by the number of arrivals.
+Since I store the events in a priority queue and pop the most recent events repeatedly, I only need to increment the queue when an arrival event happens and decrement it when a departure event occurs.
+Now that we know the queue length, all the simulator has to do is during an arrival; if the queue length is larger than the buffer size, drop the packet and increment the count.
+To calculate P<sub>LOSS</sub>, we need to divide this drop count by the number of arrivals.

 ## Question 6
 *Let L=2000 bits and C=1 Mbps.
 Use your simulator to obtain the following graphs:*